Steppin' Out (Cleopatra album): Cover artwork

 Photography duo Markus and Indrani, best known for their work with Mariah Carey and Beyoncé, were brought in to shoot the album artwork.

+Singles

+"Come and Get Me" was released as the album's lead single in the UK on 17 July 2000.
+It is a pop song produced by Cutfather & Joe.
+The single charted at only number 29 on the UK singles chart.

+"U Got It" served as the album's lead single in the United States, being serviced to contemporary and rhythmic contemporary radio stations on 25 July 2000.
+The song is an R&B-flavored pop track with "lush" guitar samples.

+"Yes, This Party's Going Right" was released in Japan alongside the album's special edition on 12 October 2000.

 Reaction

 Upon release, the album earned favourable reviews from critics.
 The lead single from the album, "Come and Get Me", reached No. 29 on the UK Singles Chart.